Bentley Boys and Girls stage mood.jpg

-The Original Bentley Boys
+The original Bentley Boys and Girls

 Along with founder W.O.
 Bentley, the Bentley Boys and their inspirational stories shaped the public image of the marque from the very beginning.
 Even today, their spirit lives on with the new Bentley Boys.